 With the recent hot weather encouraging everyone out into the garden and the threat of frost disappearing during May, David Coton is in no doubt that this is going to be a busy month.

-Early September is the ideal time to buy spring flowering bulbs, plant them now and you'll have a fabulous display of colour next year.
+Early September is the ideal time to buy spring flowering bulbs, plant them now and David Hall says that you will have a fabulous display of colour next year.

 Spring bulbs, including lots of colourful varieties of narcissi (daffodils), will soon be arriving at garden centres, but bear in mind that tulips should be purchased and planted later in the year.

 Here are my top 5 daffodil recommendations for any garden:

 'February Gold' stands about 8 inches tall, a pretty daffodil with gold petals and a slightly darker yellow cap.
 'Jack Snipe' is a bi-colour alternative with its yellow trumpet straining forward from splayed back petals of pure white.

 'Ice Follies', a standard size daffodil at 14 inches tall sports the same yellow and white colour scheme as 'Jack Snipe', yet the petals and trumpet are more rounded with smoother lines creating a much softer and more subtle effect.